There’s something exciting about knowing a secret, right? And when it comes to business, what’s more secret than a private business’ income numbers?

 While Joe publishes most of these reports on the main WP Buffs blog, you can also find him sharing some numbers on other sites as well.

-And while Joe does publish numbers, I also like his posts because they're also honest about the good, and "hard", parts of running a business.
+And while Joe does publish numbers, I also like his posts because they’re also honest about the good, and “hard”, parts of running a business.
 Interested in real-time numbers?
 Check out WPBuff’s Indiehacker profile.
 There you can see all Stripe-verified income, updated on a daily base.

 You’ll be able to learn about the motivation behind that pricing change, as well as some of the results, in Pixelgrade’s income and transparency reports that they publish about twice per year.